 Any person with decision-making capacity is able to make their own decisions, including decisions related to life-saving treatment.
 All adults are presumed to have capacity unless there is evidence to suggest otherwise.

-If there is an Advance Care Directive refusing medical treatment, a health practitioner cannot provide treatment.
-An enduring guardian cannot override a valid instructional directive.
+If there is an Advance Care Directive refusing medical treatment, a health practitioner cannot provide treatment, except in certain circumstances.
+An enduring guardian cannot override a valid Advance Care Directive.

 If the person has not completed an Advance Care Directive, the enduring guardian is required to provide informed consent before treatment is provided.
 The enduring guardian(s) and the health practitioner must consider the person’s values and preferences for care, but it is the enduring guardian(s) who is required to make the decision.